heartbank/heartbank.github.io/README.md

 - Pilot Episode: What are you?
 - Episode 1: World Peace Equation
-- Episode 2: Giving money anonymously
+- Episode 2: Thank anonymously with bitcoins
 - Episode 3: Global Network of Family Banks
 - Episode 4: How to Overcome Loneliness